tobyesmith/singularity101/lab2.1.md

 ...
 ```

-Then type the below contents:
+Then enter the following content:

 ```bash
 bootstrap: docker